BerkerTomac/RateLimitStratsWithRedis/README.md

 2. Sliding Window Log
 Description:
-Stores timestamps of requests in Redis sorted sets to calculate the number of requests in a moving time frame (e.g., last 60 seconds).
+Stores timestamps of requests in Redis sorted sets to calculate the number of requests in a moving time frame.

 Pros:
 More accurate than Fixed Window.